vim-erlang/vim-erlang-tags/README.md

 Let's say you would like to use tags for your Erlang project.

-Generate the tags (you have to do this periodically to keep the tags file up-to-date):
+### Generate tags

+First you need to generate the tags.

+You can either do that from the command line:

     $ cd /path/to/my_erlang_project
     $ /path/to/vimtags-erlang/vimtags-erlang

-or, within Vim execute the following command:
+Or you can do that from within Vim by executing the following command:

     :ErlangVimtags

-Note, that for the command above, the current working directory will be used (`:help pwd` to find out more).
+Note that for the latter command, the current working directory will be used (`:help pwd` to find out more).

+To keep the tags file up-to-date you can re-run these commands periodically, or automatize the process by creating a crontab entry or a commit hook.

+### Make Vim use the tags

 Add the following line to your `.vimrc`:

-    :set tags^=./tags,tags

-This will make Vim search for the `tags` file in the current buffer's directory, or, if not found there, current working directory.

-Dependning on your workflow you may want to add the following line:

     :set tags^=/path/to/my_erlang_project/tags

 This will explicitly add the `tags` file to the list of known tags locations.

-Reopen Vim or just execute `:source $MYVIMRC` – now all your function names, records, macros and file names are available with the Vim tag commands.
+Reopen Vim or just execute `:source $MYVIMRC` – now all your function names, records, macros and file names are available with the Vim tag search commands.

+### Using the Vim tag search commands

+The few most useful tag search commands are the following:

+- `CTRL-]`: jump to the definition of the function/record/macro under the cursor
+- `:tj ident`: jump to the definition of `ident` (function/record/macro name)

 For more information on those commands, see `:help tagsrch.txt`.